Glédson (footballer, born 1983)

-Glédson Ribeiro dos Santos (born 6 February 1983), simply known as Glédson, is a Brazilian footballer who plays for Oeste as a goalkeeper.
+Glédson Ribeiro dos Santos (born 6 February 1983), simply known as Glédson, is a Brazilian footballer who plays for as a goalkeeper.

 Club career

 Born in Almenara, Minas Gerais, Gledson graduated from São Bernardo FC's youth system.
 He made his first team debuts in 2004, and after a short loan spell at Marcílio Dias in 2005, joined União Suzano in 2006.

 After appearing mainly in the lower levels, notably representing Paysandu and Santa Cruz, Gledson moved to Náutico in January 2009.
 Initially a third-choice, he made his Série A debut on 29 July 2009, starting in a 1–2 home loss against Santos.

 After losing his starting spot in 2011, Gledson left the club in December, and signed for Boa Esporte on 18 January 2012.
 On 30 April, after appearing regularly in Campeonato Mineiro, he moved to Portuguesa.